Vertu5/predator_sprey_argos3_SW/README.md

 ## Instructions for Running the Project:
-- Ensure that you have the necessary software and libraries installed as specified in the project description file.
+- Ensure that you have the necessary software and libraries installed as specified in the argos file.
 - Clone the project repository to your local machine.
+- Compile the code  `./build.sh`.

 Make sure you are in the project directory when executing this command.